 New students are expected to register for classes during orientation programs held prior to the first day of classes.
-Off-campus course registration is coordinated by the Office of Public Services.

 All undergraduate and graduate students must be advised before registration.
 Students who have not been advised will not be able to access the registration system.